percona/pmm-doc/docs/setting-up/client/haproxy.md

 Service name: Ubuntu-haproxy
 ```

-Beside positional argument shown above you can specify service name and
-service address with the following flags: `--username`, `--password`, `--metrics-path` (path for scraping metrics, default: /metrics) and `--scheme` (http or https), Here are some examples:
+Beside positional argument shown above you can specify service name  with the following flags: `--username`, `--password`, `--metrics-path` (path for scraping metrics, default: /metrics) and `--scheme` (http or https), Here are some examples:

 ```sh
 pmm-admin add haproxy --listen-port=8404 --username=pmm --password=pmm new-haproxy